Halifax Wushu Club

 Josh Arnold, who has been studying kung fu / wushu since January 1987, has trained for many years with Andrew and was fortunate enough to train very briefly with Wang laoshi and Di laoshi in 2008.
 Wang laoshi and Di laoshi are highly skilled martial artists and also wonderful people who exhibit true "Wu de," or martial virtue.
 We have tried to adopt their patient teaching style in Halifax.

 Lu Yan was a member of the first Beijing Wushu Team.
 She is a five time Chinese National Wushu Champion.
 Lu Yan was declared a Martial Hero by the Chinese Government.
 She has been a professional wushu coach since retiring from competition in the 1980's.
 Yan has come to Halifax to teach our club on many occasions and students from our club have gone to Beijing to train with her as well.
+As a child, Yan was invited by world renowned Wushu coach Li Junfeng to start training at the Shichahai Spare Time Sport school.
+This school was very soon to become far from ‘spare time’ for Lu Yan, when she was invited to join the world’s most renowned Wushu team, the Beijing Wushu team.

 Beijing Chuojiao Fanzi 戳翻子 Lineage